Program Status: Mission systems evaluation

 The Navy is working with Sikorsky on a new fleet of VH-92A helicopters to support the Presidential world-wide vertical-lift mission.
 To help ensure an affordable program, they’re integrating the already-FAA certified S-92 aircraft with a mature mission communications system and an executive interior.
 Once it enters service in 2020, the VH-92A will continue to ensure safe and reliable helicopter transportation.

 EDM-0 (Engineering Development Model), the first baseline helicopter built for the VH-92A Presidential Helicopter Replacement Program, began preliminary mission systems evaluation in December 2014.
+EDM-0 conducted its first flight after modification on May 15, 2015 in Owego, New York.
+The aircraft will continue both ground and flight integration tests on the mission communication system through August.

 The U.S. Marine Corps provides the President of the United States with reliable global vertical lift air transportation with high levels of security and communication capability.